 Open to Open-Mindedness

 Which means we need to remain open-minded.
 There are circular arguments on both sides, and we must choose: We can be stupid about our stupidity.

 Or we can be open-minded about open-mindedness.

-These ideas are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from the University of Louisiana Press and Amazon.
+These ideas are incorporated into my award-winning book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available at Amazon.

 ‘Hear Nothing’ courtesy of Wikimedia.